vivek0902/2048-game-in-reactjs/README.md

 ## How to Play

 - **Use Arrow Keys** (`← ↑ → ↓`) to move tiles in the desired direction.
+- **Swipe on Mobile:** Swipe left, right, up, or down to move tiles.
 - **Merging:** Tiles with the same number merge when they collide.
 - **Winning:** The goal is to **reach 2048**!
 - **Game Over:** The game ends when there are no valid moves left.